cshireman/EventTicketingSDK/README.md

               ↓
 ┌─────────────────────────────────────┐
 │     Service Layer                   │
-│  (EventService, TicketService)      │
+│  (EventService, TicketService,      │
-│  All services are Actors            │
+│   OrderService) - All are Actors    │
 └─────────────────────────────────────┘
               ↓
 ┌─────────────────────────────────────┐